 If you’ve got a long paragraph of dialogue, put the speaker tag as close to the beginning as possible so that the reader knows who is speaking.

-The modern convention is to write dialogue tags with the speaker first.
+The contemporary convention is to write dialogue tags with the speaker’s name before the verb.

 Overuse of exclamation points